-The D-cache is very similar to the I-cache (except for set-associativity): 32 KB organized as four-way set associative with 32-byte lines.
+The D-cache is very similar to the I-cache (except for setassociativity): 32 KB organized as four-way set associative with 32-byte lines.
 A 3-bit pseudo-LRU replacement algorithm is used.
-The associated D-TLB contains 128 entries organized as 8-way set associative with a 7-bit pseudo-LRU replacement algorithm.
+The associated D-TLB contains 128 entries organized as 8way set associative with a 7-bit pseudo-LRU replacement algorithm.
 This large cache has a one-clock access time and is designed to operate at the high clock frequencies of the IDT WinChip 2 processor.
-The D-TLB shares the 8-entry unified page directory cache which reduces the TLB miss penalty.
-The D-cache is dynamically turned off when not used to reduce power requirements.
+The D-TLB shares the 8-entry unified page directory cache that reduces the TLB miss penalty.
+The Dcache is dynamically turned off when not used to reduce power requirements.